Our Verdict

 Comfort

-The bulkiness, combined with average ergonomics, and slightly unnatural fitting eye cups, made this model feel foreign in hand and during use.
-Additionally, the straps are located in a strange location, at the front of the frame versus the center, so it rests strangely and can feel like it is in the way of your hands.
+Weighing in at a heavy 27.2 ounces, these binos are actually pretty well balanced.
+The bulkiness, combined with average ergonomics, and slightly unnatural fitting eye cups, made this model feel foreign in our hands and during use.
+Additionally, the straps are in a strange location, at the front of the frame versus the center, so it rests strangely and can feel like they're in the way of your hands.
 It was unclear what benefit the strap mounting location that Nikon chose is supposed to have, but we've come to prefer the more normal mounting location, and believe most users would as well.

 Field of View

-With such impressive competition from the rest of our test group, the Aculon A211 had a difficult time keeping up in our field of view test metric.
-It offers an average field of view when measured and compared to other models, and a measured field of view that was significantly less than the manufacturer's specifications.
-While that sounds bad, it's worth mentioning that almost no model measured what the manufacturer specified, and again, after all the measuring and averaging was done, the Aculon fell in the middle.
+With such impressive competition from the rest of our test group, the Nikon Aculon A211 8x42 did a surprisingly good job in our field of view test metric.
+It offers an above-average field of view when measured and compared to other models, and a measured field of view that was a pleasant surprise.
+In our vertical board fence tests, we were able to observe 62 fence boards.
+This significantly exceeded the average 54 boards for the test group.

 Ease of Adjustment

 The Nikon Aculon A211 8x42 could be a little bit easier to adjust.
-Ease of adjustment, our fifth test metric, evaluated focus, locking the diopter, and eye relief.
-Focusing can be a little bit challenging on this pair, as the larger porro-prism design placed the focus dial farther away from the finger than more compact models, and adjusting focus moves the actual eyepiece.
+Ease of adjustment, our fifth test metric, evaluates focus, locking the diopter, and eye relief.
+Focusing can be a little bit challenging on this pair, as the larger porro-prism design places the focus dial farther away from the finger than more compact models, and adjusting focus moves the actual eyepiece.
 The eyepiece also moves when adjusting eye relief, and we wish it had some sort of tactile increments.
-The diopter could also benefit from a lock.
+The diopter could also benefit from a lock, although that is usually only present on much more expensive models.
 You'll get by just fine using the Aculon A211, but Nikon has left itself a little bit of room for improvement in the next iteration of this model.

 Close Focus Range

-The close focus range of the Nikon Aculon actually measured at a shorter distance than the manufacturer's specification, by nearly 2 feet.
-However, at 11.8 feet, the close focus range is still larger than some of the best-performing models.
+The close focus range of the Nikon Aculon actually measured at a shorter distance than the manufacturer's specification by nearly 2 feet.
+However, at 11.9 feet, the close focus range is still farther than some of the best-performing models.
 However, to keep things in context, many of those other better-performing models cost significantly more, and most other models underperformed the manufacturer's specifications.

 Should You Buy the Nikon Aculon A211 8x42?